Local author brings the Camino to Lynn Valley

 LynnValleyLife

-For Lynn Valley Library, the event continues a tradition of bringing global experiences into a local space.
-The Community Meeting Room, usually quiet during the day, will transform into a gathering place for stories that cross oceans and centuries.
+For Lynn Valley Library, the gathering continued a tradition of bringing global experiences into a local space.
+The Community Meeting Room, usually quiet during the day, became a place for stories that cross oceans and centuries.

 LynnValleyLife